 As discussed in the Introduction, the apparent existence of a long-run link between the investment and savings in advanced economies, where high capital mobility may allow the current account to be unbalanced for long periods, is one the major empirical puzzles of contemporary macroeconomics (six altogether according to Obstfeld and Rogoff, 2000).
-Banerjee and Carrioni-Silvestre (2004) and Di Iorio and Fachin (2007) investigated the issue on a data set including 14 European economies (Austria, Belgium, Denmark, Finland, France, Germany, Greece, Ireland, Italy, Netherlands, Portugal, Spain, Sweden, UK) over the period 1960-2002 using panel cointegration tests allowing for a single break in the cointegrating coefficients (either level only and both level and slope, which in the literature is referred to as "retention ratio").
-Here we shall examine a subset of this panel, as in Finland and Portugal the Savings/GDP ratio was found to be stationary in our previous work.
+Since changes in financial regulations may clearly have considerable effects on the relationship between savings and investment in an individual economy this issue is clearly best examined using a cointegration test allowing for breaks.
+Fitting starting points for our analysis are thus Banerjee and Carrion-i-Silvestre (2004) and Di Iorio and Fachin (2007), who studied a data set including 14 European economies (Austria, Belgium, Denmark, Finland, France, Germany, Greece, Ireland, Italy, Netherlands, Portugal, Spain, Sweden, UK) over the period 1960-2002 using panel cointegration tests allowing for a single break in the cointegrating coefficients.
+The conclusions of both studies are globally in favour of the existence of a relationship; hence, in the panel as a whole investment and saving do appear to cointegrate if breaks are allowed.
+Taking these conclusions for granted we shall now proceed to next question: did a break actually took place, or, else, are the cointegrating coefficients stable?
+The tests developed in the previous section will help us in trying to reach an answer.